What's the story you wish to leave behind?

 We recommend reviewing your Will every two years.
 This is to make sure that any changes in your circumstances are reflected in your Will, such as:

 You having a new child or grandchild

 Any one of your executors, beneficiaries or guardians dies

-You want to add a specific gift or message to someone you love
+You wanting to add a specific gift or message to someone you love

 Can I choose not to leave any gifts to charities?